oscarcardoso/flextimemonitor/README.md

 - Count just the Flex Time Hours.
 - Proper action bar usage.
 - Set fixed initial flex time.
+- Use day class to stablish the state of the chronometer.
+- Deal with absent state when the first check in is after 10am.

 ## v0.0.4
 - Average each previous day into a single list element.